-This is a simple salad, which we embellish at the restaurant with a few 'cheffy' touches.
+This is a simple salad from Delahunt restaurant in Dublin, with a few 'cheffy' touches.
 Pear, walnut and blue cheese work perfectly together.
 The chicory adds a bitter note that offsets the sweetness of the pear and the sharp saltiness of the cheese.
 Not all of the elements are essential, but together they take the dish to another level.
 For a pared down version, place some fresh pear, chopped celery, toasted walnuts, blue cheese and chicory in a large bowl.
 Season and dress with the walnut vinaigrette.

 For the pickled walnuts

 - 200g white wine or white balsamic vinegar

 For the walnut vinaigrette

 - 40g white balsamic vinegar

 - 20g Cabernet Sauvignon or red wine vinegar

 - 10g Dijon mustard

 - 10g liquor from a jar of pickled walnuts, optional